 Shooters of all levels are at risk of accidents.
 Therefore, it is imperative that FIREARM SAFETY and SAFE DRY-FIRE TECHNIQUES ARE FOLLOWED COMPLETELY.
 Therefore, an unwavering commitment to following The Four Rules of firearm safety is required.

 If you can’t follow the recommended safety procedures in a committed and systematic way, dry-fire practice is NOT for you.

-1. All firearms are always loaded.
-Keeping this in mind at all times even when your firearm is unloaded impacts the way you handle your firearm and how you will perform not only in preparation for dry-fire practice, but when you are in the act of your dry-fire practice.
+Keep this in mind at all times!
+Even when your firearm is unloaded, this will impact the way you handle your firearm and how you will perform, not only in preparation for dry-fire practice, but when you are in the act of your dry-fire practice.

 2. Never let the muzzle cover anything you are not willing to destroy.

 Keeping Rule 1 as your mental guide, it only stands to reason that you would not point your firearm at something you are not willing to destroy.
 When choosing where to aim during dry-fire, you should not only aim at a place in the home with an appropriate backstop (see below), it is also imperative to consider neighbors and others in the home.
 It must be a safe and appropriate target.
 Only point it at something you could bear to lose if the firearm were loaded.

 3. Keep your finger off the trigger until your sights are on the target.

 One of the great values of dry-fire practice is its role in training your mind and body to respond and act in a specific way, habitually and instinctively.
 The only way to do this is with the correct repetition of the desired action until the muscles respond to the instruction automatically and correctly.
 Keeping your finger off the trigger until and only until you are sighted to fire, is a key “muscle memory” to attain.
 The target is what you have placed in the sights of your firearm.

 4. Be sure of your target and what is beyond it.